JesseWebDotCom/vscode-dev-container/README.md

 ## Updating

 Simply download the latest files from this repo, add/overwite them in your project, and rebuild the container (i.e. open command pallette and run "Remote-Containers: Rebuild Container").

+---
+**NOTE**

-Note: Ensure you do not overwrite existing files you may have altered (ex. .gitignore).
+Ensure you do not overwrite existing files that you may have altered (ex. .gitignore, templates, etc.)

+---

 ## Configuration